Philip Kerr, 11th Marquess of Lothian: Ambassador to the United States

-In September 1939, Lothian was appointed Ambassador to the United States, a post he held until his death, the following year.
-He was sworn of the Privy Council in August 1939 and made a Knight of the Thistle in November 1940.
+So when the inevitable conflict came, Lothian had already been appointed Ambassador to Washington where he arrived a few days before its outbreak.
+There he was to play a pivotal role and he probably did more than any individual, other than Churchill, to get a neutral United States finally involved in the Second World War.
+He did so by stressing America's own self-interest rather than the plight of the Allies.
+He made sure Americans knew it was their decision to make.
+But he pointed out that without a British Navy in the Atlantic the US would be vulnerable to attack on their own shores.
+He knew the history and contribution to liberty and democracy that the United States had made.
+He also understood how to appeal to the American patriotic heartstrings – as well as how to pull other strings - in those desperate days.

 Lothian played a central role in enlisting American support for economic aid to the British war effort.
-His change of view of Nazi intentions following the 1939 invasion of Czechoslovakia led him, as Ambassador to the United States, to seek a comprehensive program of aid for Britain.
-On 1 September 1939, Lothian arrived at the White House to present his credentials to President Roosevelt as His Britannic Majesty's Ambassador Extraordinary and Plenipotentiary to the United States of America.
+His change of view of Nazi intentions and the following 1939 invasion of Czechoslovakia led him, as Ambassador to the United States, to seek a comprehensive program of aid for Britain.
+On 1 September 1939, Lothian arrived at the White House to present his credentials to his longstanding friend President Roosevelt as His Britannic Majesty's Ambassador Extraordinary and Plenipotentiary to the United States of America.
 The ritual, which was normally a formality under which the new ambassador presents his credentials to the president who then accepts them, was overshadowed by the news that Germany invaded Poland earlier that day.
-Most of the meeting was taken up with the discussion of the crisis in Europe with Roosevelt telling Lothian that he sympathised with the Allies with "every fibre", but that he had to obey the neutrality laws passed by Congress or else face impeachment for violating the law.
+Most of the meeting was taken up with the discussion of the crisis in Europe with Roosevelt telling Lothian that he sympathised with the Allies with "every fibre", but that he had to obey the US Neutrality laws passed by Congress or else face impeachment for violating the law.